MathisBD/metaprogramming-survey-code/NOTES.md

 ### Questions

-# Lean
-- building fixpoints (/let-rec) in Expr directly
-  -> lookup "predef"
+Lean: building fixpoints (/let-rec) in Expr directly -> lookup "predef"
   -> ask Mario if needed

-# MetaCoq
-- "open recursors" for [term] : are they in metacoq ?
+MetaCoq: "open recursors" for [term] : are they in metacoq ?
 Should they be added ?

+API: give me an example where "mk_tLambda" is *actually* useful (better than "kp_tLambda").

+API: state_old, state_replace and state_scope is a mess, can we get rid of them ?

+API: why do mk_tLambda, kp_tLambda etc take an [option ident] as input ?

 ### Bugs